 Where is ’Camp’ Camp?

 ‘Camp’ Camp is located in southwestern Maine, about 45 miles west of Portland, Maine.
 It is about a 2.5-hour drive from Boston and a 7-hour drive from New York City.
-The nearest airport is Portland International Airport in Portland, Maine.
+The nearest airport is Portland International Jetport in Portland, Maine.
 The nearest bus and train stations are also in Portland, Maine.

 Is ‘Camp’ Camp at an actual summer camp?